kusumotonorio/factlog/README.md

 ```
 Other creatures might also like cheese...

 You can also use sequences, lists, and tuples as goal definition arguments.
-The list in Factor is created by a chain of `cons-state` tuples, but you can use a special syntax in logica to describe it.
+The list in Factor is created by a chain of `cons-pair` tuples, but you can use a special syntax in logica to describe it.
 ```
 L[ Tom Jerry Nibbles ] .
 ⟹ L[ Tom Jerry Nibbles ]